skrtks/powerRangers/README.md

 ## Changing used district

-Used district can be changed by setting the filename in main.py
+Used district can be changed by setting the filename in main.py.
+Set connector, hill climber and simulated annealing in main.py as well.

 ## Built With